Siggy37/First-Repository/README.md

 # First-Repository, TensorFlow for Disaster Relief (not yet finished)
+UPDATE 8/7/2019:
+I have redesigned the image classifier with Pytorch.
+Model1.py works as intended however I cannot get the data files or model parameters saved from training to upload as they exceed githubs size limit.

 NOTE/ UPDATE:
 This program has bugs and I have since moved on to other things  (Mostly due to it being done during the school year in which I focussed mainly on school work and my official research projects)...
 I have since learned a lot more about Linear Algebra/ Machine Learning and its various API's, and may return to this project one day to finish it.